telerik/ajax-docs/general-information/adding-the-telerik-controls-to-your-project.md

 		<telerik:RadScheduler RenderMode="Lightweight" ID="RadScheduler1" runat="server" />

->note AJAX-based controls like ours must be placed on the page after ScriptManager's declaration and inside the `<form>` tag.
+>tip AJAX-based controls like ours must be placed on the page after ScriptManager's declaration and inside the `<form>` tag.

 ### Configuring Controls